Critical and Experimental Composition MMus

 You’ll study core modules designed to support your development as a composer, and to enable you to place your compositional activities and approaches within broader critical and musical contexts.

-You will work closely with a member of our expert composition team on your major project, a Portfolio of Original Compositions, attending a series of round-table seminar sessions through which you will contextualise and develop your understanding of your own creative process, and gain continuous feedback from your supervisor and your peers as you craft your musical works.
-On Composition Studies you can explore an alternative aspect of composition, such as writing for a specific type of ensemble or engaging with more commercially applicable work such as orchestration or scoring for media, as well as developing your professionalism through a time-limited commission-style assignment.
+Working closely with a member of our expert composition team on your major project, Portfolio of Original Composition, you'll attend a series of round-table seminar sessions through which you'll contextualise and develop your understanding of your own creative process, and gain continuous feedback from your supervisor and your peers as you craft your musical works.
+On Composition Studies, you can explore an alternative aspect of composition, such as writing for a specific type of ensemble or engaging with more commercially applicable work such as orchestration or scoring for media, as well as developing your professionalism through a time-limited commission-style assignment.
 In Aesthetic Theory you will study contemporary trends in aesthetic thought and consider the ways in which those modes of thought relate to and reflect on your own compositional voice and practice, and can be applied more broadly in compositional and musicological contexts.

 You’ll complete your course by choosing two optional modules enabling you to focus on specific interests in areas such as musicology (including applied/practice-led musicology, and the option undertake a focused musicology project on a topic of your choosing), electronic music, creative inquiry, audience engagement and impact, and, depending on your prior experience, modules in performance and in the applied psychology of music.